Simplicial Complexes are Game Complexes: Introduction

+Some of the results we discuss in this paper hold for both the legal and illegal complex of some game and board.
+For brevity, we will use the term \textbf{game complex} when discussing a simplicial complex which is either a legal or illegal complex.

-Note that condition (iv) in \cref{def:placementgame} implies that the order of moves does not matter, which gives us commutativity when representing positions by monomials, thus the legal and illegal ideal are indeed commutative ideals.
+Note that condition (iv) in \cref{def:placementgame} implies that the order of moves does not matter, which gives us commutativity when representing positions by monomials.
+Thus the legal and illegal ideal are indeed commutative ideals.
 The condition also implies that given any legal position, any subset of the pieces played gives a legal position as well, and thus the hypergraphs representing the game are indeed simplicial complexes.

-We will continue \cref{ex:domineeringI} to demonstrates these concepts.
-This also illustrates again that the vertices of the complexes are the basic positions, not the vertices of the graph/board. \begin{example} Consider \domineering played on the board $B$ given in \cref{fig:domex1}.
-Our underlying ring is $R=k[x_{1}, x_{2}, x_{3}, y_{1}, y_{2}, y_{3}]$.
+The next example demonstrates these concepts.
+This also illustrates again that the vertices of the complexes are the basic positions, not the vertices of the board. \begin{example} Consider \textsc{O12} played on $P_3$.
+Similar to \cref{ex:O12basicpositions} the underlying ring is $S=k[x_1,x_2,x_3,y_1,y_2]$.

-The maximal legal positions are represented by the monomials $x_{1}y_{3}$ and $x_{2}$.
+The maximal legal positions are represented by the monomials $x_1x_2x_3$, $x_1y_2$, and $x_3y_1$.
 Thus we have the legal ideal The legal complex is given in \cref{fig:domex2}.

-The minimal illegal positions are represented by the monomials $x_{1}x_{2}$, $x_{2}y_{3}$, $x_{3}$, $y_{1}$, and $y_{2}$.
+The minimal illegal positions are represented by the monomials $x_1y_1$, $x_2y_1$, $x_2y_2$, $x_3y_2$, and $y_1y_2$.
 Thus we have the illegal ideal The illegal complex is given in \cref{fig:domex3}.

 \end{example}